-Matt has a broad practice spanning the full range of chambers’ public law work, property, and commercial and regulatory litigation.
+Matt Hutchings KC has a broad practice spanning public law and property and commercial litigation.
 He is the ideal barrister to advise in cases involving elements of commercial, property and public law.

 Expertise